checkinto-io/checkinto-app/README.md

 The source code is publicly available for transparency and educational purposes only.
 See the [LICENSE](LICENSE) file for complete terms and conditions.

-For commercial licensing inquiries: marcelo@icodewith.ai
+For commercial licensing inquiries: marcelo@redpillbluepillstudios.com

 ## Version History